Top of page

 The Deconstruction of Sex, with Jean-Luc Nancy (Duke UP); French original forthcoming with Presses universitaires de Paris Nanterre (Collection “Collège International de Philosophie”)

-Living on after Failure (forthcoming, Duke UP)
+Living on after Failure (Duke UP)